 What is a Cultural District?

 A cultural district is a specific geographical area in a city or town that has a concentration of cultural facilities, activities, and assets.
 It is a walkable, compact area that is easily identifiable to visitors and residents and serves as a center of cultural, artistic and economic activity.
-The Massachusetts Cultural Council recognizes that each community is unique and that no two cultural districts will be alike.
+The Mass Cultural Council recognizes that each community is unique and that no two cultural districts will be alike.

 Who Can Apply?

-Cultural Districts Goals:
+Cultural Districts Goals

 - Attract artists and cultural enterprises